Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Introduction

 \section{Introduction}

-The cornerstone of recent day cosmology is the belief that the place we live in universe has no privileged position in the universe.
-This simple an powerful idea is called cosmological principle (CP).
-Mathematically this means that there are necessarily translational symmetries from any point of space to any other which implies that space should be homogeneous (universe looks the same at any point).
-Moreover, at enough large scales since universe looks the same a any direction, there should be rotational symmetries which imposes the isotropic property to the geometry of space.
+The cornerstone of recent day cosmology believes that the place where we are living has no privileged position in the universe.
+This simple and powerful idea is called cosmological principle (CP).
+Mathematically one can say that there are necessarily translational symmetries from any point of space to any other which implies that space should be homogeneous (universe looks same at any point).
+Moreover, at enough large scales since the universe looks same in any direction, there should be rotational symmetries which imposes an isotropic property to the geometry of space.
 A maximally symmetric space-time satisfying the cosmological principle is given by Friedmann-Robertson-Walker (FRW) metric.
 From observational point of view, it is widely believed that our universe could be accurately described by FRW model as the cosmic microwave background (CBM) temperature is highly isotropic about our position.
 Nevertheless, the high symmetry of FRW models represents a very high degree of fine tuning of initial conditions which implies that this models are infinitely improbable in the space of all possible cosmologies.
-Although, the observed universe could be describes by FRW models at current epoch, there are some important questions (1) does our universe necessarily posses the same symmetries outside the particle event horizon?
-(2) Are there possible models that will fit the observations rather than FRW models? furthermore, recent observations indicate small variations between the intensities of cosmic microwave background (CMB) coming from different directions which may be related to the origin of structure in the universe.
+Although, the observed universe could be described by FRW models at current epoch.
+There are some important questions i) does our universe necessarily posses the same symmetries outside the particle event horizon? ii) Are there possible models that will fit the observations rather than FRW models?
+Furthermore, the recent observations indicate small variations between the intensities of cosmic microwave background (CMB) coming from different directions which may be related to the origin of structure in the universe.
 Of course, a more general and realistic metric posses both inhomogeneity and anisotropy properties, but in this case the exact solution of Einstein's field equations are almost impossible.
-Therefore, we usually simplify this general metric in following two sub classes: (1) isotropic and inhomogeneous models given by Lema\^{i}tre-Tolman-Bondi (LTB) metric \cite{ref1,ref2,ref3,ref4} (2) anisotropic and homogeneous models given by Bianchi metrics \cite{ref5}.
+Therefore, we usually simplify this general metric in following two sub classes: i) isotropic and inhomogeneous models given by Lema\^{i}tre-Tolman-Bondi (LTB) metric \cite{ref1,ref2,ref3,ref4} ii) anisotropic and homogeneous models given by Bianchi metrics \cite{ref5}.
 In fact, at least, these models provide an arena for testing the accuracy of FRW models in describing our universe at the present epoch.
 It is worth to mention that some Bianchi models isotropize due to inflation \cite{ref6}.\\